chriskottom/chriskottom.com-legacy/source/_posts/2016-10-29-stubbing-external-apis-with-webmock.markdown

 end
 {% endcodeblock %}

-Running the tests one last time shows that we've solved both of the problems we had before: the test passes, and the suite is hundreds of times faster than it was.
+Running the tests one last time, the results show that we've addressed both of the problems we set out to solve: the test passes, and the suite is hundreds of times faster than it was.

 {% codeblock lang:bash %}
 $ > rake